Schenectady's Community Foundation

 Grant Applications

-Once grant conferences take place, applicants can reasonably expect to be notified of funding decisions within approximately 2-3 weeks following the grant conference.
-Applicants will receive phone and/or email communications from the Foundation staff to make them aware of final funding decisions.
+Once grant conferences take place, applicants can reasonably expect to be notified of funding decisions within approximately 1-2 weeks.
+Applicants will receive email communications from Foundation staff to make them aware of final funding decisions.

 APPLY FOR A GRANT